 Note: Have you heard of Fraser Island?
 It’s a sand island close to Moreton.
 Here’s my post on which I prefer – Moreton Island vs Fraser Island?

-Moreton Island camping sites: West Side
+Best Moreton Island campsites: West Side

 If you’re looking for sites with sunset views, choose the west side of the island.